Willie Bobo Day

 A tribute to the popular percussionist

-Drummer, percussionist and singer Willie Correa (“Willie Bobo”) was born on February 28, 1934 in New York City.
+Drummer, percussionist, and singer Willie Correa (“Willie Bobo”) were born on February 28, 1934, in New York City.

 He worked as Machito’s band boy in 1947 (which allowed him to see the band’s performances and sometimes sit in on bongos or drums later in the night), played with Perez Prado, and recorded with Mary Lou Williams in 1952; she is the first person to call him Willie Bobo.

 He became well known as the bongo player with Tito Puente (1954-57), playing next to Mongo Santamaria who was featured on congas.